superlinked/VectorHub/docs/use_cases/knowledge_graph_embedding.md

 from torch_geometric.datasets import FB15k_237
 train_data = FB15k_237("./data", split='train')[0]
 ```

-This graph contains 14541 different entities, 237 different relation types and 310116 edges in total.
-Here you can see a small sample of the graph:

-[EDGE EXAMPLES]

 We will use PyTorch Geometric, a library built on top of PyTorch, to construct and train the model.
 This library is specifically designed for building machine learning models on graph-structured data.

 The implementation of the DistMult algorithm lies under the `torch_geometric.nn` package.
 To create the model, we need to specify the following three parameters: